Prefer a guided tutorial on how to set this up?

-HotDoc Recalls is a system that handles both Results and Clinical Reminders and allows you to securely send SMS messages to patients if they have an upcoming recall in their patient file.
+HotDoc Recalls is a system that handles both Results and Clinical Reminders and allows you to securely send SMN messages and push notifications to patients if they have an upcoming recall in their patient file.

-Survey data shows that SMS continues to be a preferred contact method for patients when it comes to receiving information from their Health Provider.
+Survey data shows that SMN continues to be a preferred contact method for patients when it comes to receiving information from their Health Provider.
 In addition, clinical reminders handled through HotDoc can:

-- Automate your contact attempts with SMS messages, replacing manual calling and saving your staff time and effort
+- Automate your contact attempts with SMN messages and push notifications to the patients HotDoc app, replacing manual calling and saving your staff time and effort

-- Save your clinic money on sending letters as sending SMS is more cost efficient
+- Save your clinic money on sending letters as sending SMN and push notifications are more cost efficient

 - Update the patient record automatically with the HotDoc contact attempts, saving time and effort to create a manual note for accreditation